Virtuant/hadoop-admin-2019/docs/understanding-pig.md

 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo" />
 <h4>1.
 Start the Grunt Shell</h4><br>

-Review the contents of the file `pigdemo.txt`
+Review the contents of the file `pigdemo.txt` - if there is no file just pick a `*.txt` what's in this file doesn't matter.

-Start the Grunt shell:
+Now, start the Grunt shell:

 ```
 pig